VMoola/testing/examples/example.extra/instructions/qemu_kernel_config.md

-DWARF_TOOLCHAIN and BTF - pahole for modifying structures MODULES_FORCE_UNLOAD - for unloading test modules even if kernel is unsafe GDB_SCRIPTS - debugging symbols for gdb (must run "make scripts_gdb")
+DWARF_TOOLCHAIN and BTF - pahole for modifying structures MODULES_FORCE_UNLOAD - for unloading test modules even if kernel is unsafe GDB_SCRIPTS - debugging symbols for gdb (must run "make scripts_gdb") *_SELFTESTS - enables selftest support for that feature
 ```
 "make debug.config" is good for thorough intensive testing, just sometimes
 bigger/more excessive than necessary.